Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 Incidental fees or expenses that the buyer and seller negotiate outside of eBay are not covered by VPP.

-If you qualify for a reimbursement and the VPP Administrator takes possession of the vehicle or the vehicle is returned to the seller, you will be reimbursed for original shipping fees up to a maximum of $800, provided that you originally used a licensed shipper to transport the vehicle from the seller to you.
+If you qualify for a reimbursement and the VPP Administrator takes possession of the vehicle or the vehicle is returned to the seller with the consent of the VPP Administrator, you will be reimbursed for original shipping fees up to a maximum of $800, provided that you originally used a licensed shipper to transport the vehicle from the seller to you.

 Effect of other reimbursements

 VPP protection is secondary to any other avenue of recovery.
 As such, any recoveries reimbursed or credited to you by any third party will be deducted from the reimbursement amount.